Diagnosis of Irritable Bowel Syndrome

-In most cases, doctors don’t need to perform tests to diagnose IBS.
-Your doctor may perform a blood test to check for other conditions or problems.
-Your doctor may perform more tests based on the results of the blood test and if you have
+In most cases, doctors don’t use tests to diagnose IBS.
+Your doctor may order blood tests, stool tests, and other tests to check for other health problems.

-- a family history of celiac disease, colon cancer, or inflammatory bowel disease
+- whether you have a family history of digestive diseases, such as celiac disease, colon cancer, or inflammatory bowel disease

 This content is provided as a service of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), part of the National Institutes of Health.
 The NIDDK translates and disseminates research findings through its clearinghouses and education programs to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
 Content produced by the NIDDK is carefully reviewed by NIDDK scientists and other experts.

 The NIDDK would like to thank: